Nicholas-A-Schultz/Analyzing-Forensic-Data-Using-Common-LLMs/README.md

 2. **Mixed browser-history datasets**
    - five realistic browser history files containing a controlled mix of innocent, red-herring, and criminal searches

+### Prompt

+Please create a table (Date and Time | Search Entry | Suspicion Report) for the provided search history and record and print any suspicious search entries you find and provide a brief report for each individual entry recorded as to why that particular search entry is suspicious.
+If the searches are normal, ignore them.

 ## What Is in This Repository

 ### Browser Sets/